Who do I talk to if I have a problem?

 What to do at Break time

 Homework is a vital part of learning.
-The amount varies from an hour to an hour and half each night.
+The amount varies from 1 to 1.5 hours each night.
 It allows students to build up their self-reliance and organisation skills.
 Our vision is that John O’Gaunt School will be an outstanding learning school.
 We also aim to produce independent, lifelong learners.

 Please contact the class teacher with any query regarding your child's homework before it is due to be handed in.
 You can view our homework policy on the school website.